-Katsu Sando, a Japanese pork fried cutlet sandwich shop in LA is a homemade local shop made to bring unique flavors for all to share.
+Katsu Sando, a Japanese Sandwich shop located in LA is made to bring unique, homecooked flavors for all to share.
 They have recently rebranded their shop.
 But, the finished logo and overall brand identity doesn’t match up with their product; a yummy crispy Japanese pork cutlet sandwich with crispy coleslaw.
 This project explores how a redesign could refine the product's identity.

 5min read